-Education Department Wants To Protect Student-Loan Debt Collectors
+Education Department Wants To Protect Student Loan Debt Collectors

 "Congress created and expanded the Direct Loan Program with the goal of simplifying the delivery of student loans to borrowers, eliminating borrower confusion, avoiding unnecessary costs to taxpayers, and creating a more streamlined student loan program," the memo reads.
 "Recently, several States have enacted regulatory regimes or applied existing State consumer protection statutes that undermine these goals."

-The memo, which was first reported by Bloomberg, has not been officially released; it marks the latest move by the Trump administration to align itself with debt collectors over the nation's 44 million student-loan borrowers.
+The memo, which was first reported by Bloomberg, has not been officially released; it marks the latest move by the Trump administration to align itself with debt collectors over the nation's 44 million student loan borrowers.

 In August, the Education Department announced it would also stop collaborating with the Consumer Financial Protection Bureau in its oversight of loan servicers.
 That's after the CFPB had put the student loan industry on notice by suing the nation's largest servicer, Navient.
 The federal watchdog accused Navient of mismanaging borrower payments and steering struggling borrowers into costly plans.
 The company denied those charges.
 With the CFPB increasingly sidelined, states argue the job of policing loan servicers has fallen to them.

-"This is a radical change," says Christopher Peterson, a law professor at the University of Utah and a former enforcement attorney at the CFPB.
+"This is a radical change," says Christopher Peterson, a law professor at the University of Utah and former enforcement attorney at the CFPB.
 In the past, he notes, the Department of Education had worked with federal and state regulators to protect student borrowers and regulate student lenders.

 But under the Trump administration and DeVos, the department ended an information-sharing arrangement with the CFPB — making it harder for the bureau to police the industry, Peterson says.